 -

-- If one of the parents or both parents are abroad, the other legal representative or the person legally representing him/her within the national territory, may request the authorization to travel before the competent courts in the matter of children and adolescents of their national judicial district.
+- If one of the parents or both parents are abroad, the other legal representative or the person who legally represents him/her within the national territory, may request the authorization to travel before the competent courts in the matter of children and adolescents of his/her national judicial district.

-- Also, one of the parents or both parents may go to the Venezuelan consulate closest to their residence in order to process the authorization to travel of their son or daughter.
+- Also, one or both parents can go to the Venezuelan consulate nearest to their residence in order to process the authorization to travel for their son or daughter.

-If the authorization is apostilled, it is not necessary to have it validated by the Venezuelan Consulate.
+If the authorization is apostilled, it does not need to be validated by the Venezuelan consulate.

 Note:

-Any of the three (3) ways used are valid to process the authorization to travel of the child or adolescent.
+Any of the three (3) ways used are valid to process the child's authorization to travel.

 |